 Introduction

 This page describes the basics using cars on belts for transportation in Factorio.
 I have a separate page describing the setup of my own (quite big) factory.
-This is kind of a geek thing but there are some reasons for doing it: I started thinking about using cars for real after gotten killed (again) by a train in a deathworld marathon game.
-Actually in the end I was much more often killed by trains than by anything else.
-So here it is.
-Cars
+This is kind of a geek thing but there are some reasons for doing it:- Cars are available before trains

 Motivation